bmwas/AIGVE_Tool/docs/tutorials/beginner/evaluator.md

     model_path='path/to/gst_vqa_model.pth'
 )
 ```
-Please make sure your `model_path` contains the path of pretrained model you downloaded.
+**Note**: Some metrics require downloading pretrained models manually.
+Make sure they are downloaded correctly and placed in the correct paths as specified in the configuration files.
+For example here, please make sure your `model_path` contains the path of pretrained model you downloaded.

 ## Tips for Customizing Evaluation Metrics